quintel/merit/README.md

 ##### Effective output capacity

-The effective output capacity prescribes how much electricity the technology produces when running at maximum load.
+The effective output capacity is the maximum output capacity of a single plant.
+That means it describes how much electricity the technology produces per second when running at maximum load.

 For definitions of available and nominal capacities see the **Definitions** section below.